 The story reveals the passion, ingenuity and humour of ordinary Cubans struggling to survive under the strictures of the US embargo and the unyielding constraints of the Revolution.
 Filmed during 2017, it is based on the life of a close friend JC who is played by Cuban actor Héctor Noas.

 Born under communism, JC is a ‘big fish in a small pond’ – a local music producer and promoter, farmer and small-time hustler who lives by his wits and imagination.
 An unexpected phone call offers the chance to make a fortune and change his life forever.
 This triggers a frantic search for cash and a mysterious rendezvous that leads to a nerve-racking finale.

 The film, a musical drama, has a classic, cinematic visual style that captures the beauty of the landscape and provides a refreshing, un-romanticised, alternative image of Cuba.
 Instead of the crumbling colonial grandeur of Havana we discover the lush, tropical landscape of the Eastern part of Cuba ; Bayamo and Santiago de Cuba well known as the birth place of Cuban “son” where most of the legendary Cuban musicians come from.

 Music is essential to the film.
 Some scenes unfold against the backdrop of massively popular live concerts, with performances by the legendary Candido Fabre, Maria Ochoa and Alma Latina, David Alvarez and Arturo Jorge.
 The soundtrack features; Members of Buena Vista Social Club Musicians; Omara Portuondo, Eliades Ochoa, Juan De Marcos Gonzalez as well as some of the best Cuban traditional music to create a celebratory mood and atmosphere.

-To help me realise the project I co-directed the film with Edesio Alejandro, a close friend, composer and film producer.
-The real JC will be on hand as an advisor.
+To help me realise my dream I financed, wrote and co-directed the film with Edesio Alejandro, a close Cuban friend, renowned composer and film producer.